Kemalist historiography: Armenian and Greek genocides

-Ataturk's speech (Nutuk)
+Atatürk's speech (Nutuk)

 Nutuk (The Speech) is a thirty-six hour speech delivered by Mustafa Kemal to the Turkish Grand National Assembly in 1927.
 Discussing the events between 1919 and 1923, it paved the ground for the foundation myths of Turkish Republic and the official historiography of the War of Independence.
 Tanıl Bora, however, notes that the importance of Nutuk as a keystone in Kemalist historiography only emerged after the 1980 Turkish coup d'état.
 He points out that no new editions of Nutuk were printed between 1938 and 1950, and that after 1950 it was not regarded as a "holy book" for "a long time".
 Even when the emphasis on it grew after 1980, Bora states that Nutuk was not read very widely but was rather used as "iconological material".

 Later interpretations

 Towards the late 1970s, Turkey's attitude to its historiography underwent a process of rapid change, largely as a result of killings committed by the Armenian Secret Army for the Liberation of Armenia (ASALA) and the emergence of the Armenian genocide as a pressing foreign affairs issue.
 The state's reaction to this shift in global priorities was to create and memorialize its own historiography by way of state-sponsored publications and "public commemorations".

 This attitude underwent a process of change for a second time after the 1980 Turkish coup d'état.
 The military, with the intention of social engineering, aimed to spread Kemalist values, which they preferred to refer to as Atatürkism (Atatürkçülük).
 During this period, the government purged a large number of left-wing scholars from higher education institutions, especially the ones who worked on disciplines such as economy, political sciences, and history, in order to reorganize academia.
 The military junta then assigned loyal figures to the emptied posts.
 The excluded academicians either started to work on private sector or moved abroad.
 The ones who remained, founded scientific publishing houses such as Belge and İletişim, and associations such as Tarih Vakfı (the Foundation for History), as the military regime liberalized overtime.
 This trend ultimately led to foundation of private universities starting with the mid-1990s.

 There was a third change in attitude towards the late 1990s and early 2000s.
 During these fifteen years, the number of publications on World War I flourished.
 Possibly due to the factors such as political and economical liberalization, and the rise of the AKP, works with alternative narratives that challenged Kemalist ones emerged.
+These paradigms were later called Post-Kemalism.
 As a result of this, the military domination of research output and historical discourse was broken.
 However, as the AKP later allied with its former rivals, the historiography took another nationalistic turn.
+Post-Kemalism was also criticized by scholars today as over-focusing on the foundation years of the republic, while ignoring Ottoman-Turkish political culture and historical developments before and after of Kemalist regime.

-In the early 2000s, Kemalist historiography was utilized and advanced by Turkish neo-nationalism (Ulusalcılık) to develop conspiracy theories.
+In the early 2000s, Kemalist historiography was utilized and advanced by Turkish left-wing neo-nationalism (Ulusalcılık) "to develop conspiracy theories".